toobutta/auterity-error-iq/docs/frontend/auterity-three-system-frontend-specification.md

 ### Critical Next Steps:
 1. **Amazon Q**: Fix security vulnerabilities in AutoMatrix
-2. **Cline**: Implement RelayCore admin interface and cross-system integration
+2. **Cursor**: Implement RelayCore admin interface and cross-system integration
 3. **Unified Development**: Create shared components and authentication system

 This specification provides a complete roadmap for transforming the current implementations into a unified, production-ready automotive AI platform.